Brandt Mle 1935: Description

 This weapon provided a pattern for other light mortars used during World War II.
 Among the best known is the U.S. 60-mm M2 mortar.
 Captured examples were used by the Germans as the 6 cm Granatwerfer 225(f).

 Romania also purchased and license-built the Mle 1935 mortar prior to and during the Second World War.
 The mortars were produced at the Voina Works in Brașov, with a production rate of 26 pieces per month as of October 1942.

+Viet Minh also locally produced the motar 60mm Brandt MLE1935 during the First Indochina War.